that studies living

 often made of stainless steel.

-is an interdisciplinary field that develops
+is an interdisciplinary field

 methods and software tools for understanding biological data.